Bankoga/golem/docs/catch_22/12_uncivilized_societies.md

 When there are no good choices, what is one to do?

 I am meek, though mistake this not.
 My fang may be of plain iron.
 Yes!
 Tis crude of design.
-With purpose gleaned through empty swing
+With purpose gleaned through empty swing does it rend The Light

 Fun Fact: Continental "Gods" are perhaps more real than thou might think